l7mp/stunner/examples/direct-one2one-call/README.md

 STUNner is deployed into the cluster (see the [STUNner configuration guide](/README.md#configuration) and the [STUNner installation guide](/README.md#installation)) and follow the steps in the [STUNner testing guide](/examples/simple-tunnel/README.md) to make sure that STUNner is fully operational.
-The below examples assume that STUNner has been installed into a default namespace with simple plain text authentication.
+The below examples assume that STUNner has been installed into the default namespace with simple plain text authentication.
 The demo requires a solid understanding of the basic concepts in [Kubernetes](https://kubernetes.io/docs/home) and [WebRTC](https://webrtc.org/getting-started/overview).

 ### Quick installation